TheresaLui/SelfHelpContent_v2/articles/problemscopingques.azurestack/problemscopingques-network-firewall.md

                     "text": "Don't know"
                 }
             ],
-            "infoBalloonText": "See steps to <a href='https://docs.microsoft.com/azure-stack/operator/azure-stack-apply-updates#determine-the-current-version'>Determine the Current Version</a>", "required": true
+            "infoBalloonText": "See steps to <a href='https://docs.microsoft.com/azure-stack/operator/azure-stack-apply-updates#determine-the-current-version'>determine the current version</a>", "required": true
         },
         {